Data breach at MGM Resorts expected to cost casino giant $100 million

 MGM wasn’t the only casino giant to get hit by hackers last month.
 Caesars Entertainment disclosed a Sept.
 7 cyberattack.
 The Reno-based company said that its casino and online operations were not disrupted.

 Caesars was widely reported to have paid $15 million of a $30 million ransom sought by a group called Scattered Spider for a promise to secure the data.
-According to a Thursday report from The Wall Street Journal, which cited a unnamed person familiar with the matter, MGM refused to pay hackers’ September ransom demand.
+According to a Thursday Wall Street Journal report, which cited a unnamed person familiar with the matter, MGM refused to pay hackers’ September ransom demand.

-MGM did not immediately respond to The Associated Press’ request for further comment.
+Both casino operators currently face a combined nine federal lawsuits over the cyberattacks, the Las Vegas Review-Journal reported this week.

-Beyond the casino world, Clorox disclosed a cyberattack recently — noting the company identified “unauthorized activity” on some of IT systems back in August.
-The maker of bleach and other household products says the attack has caused wide-scale disruption of operations, including notable product shortages and order processing delays.
+Beyond the casino world, Clorox disclosed a cyberattack recently, saying it had identified “unauthorized activity” on some of IT systems in August.
+The maker of bleach and other household products said the attack has caused large-scale disruption of operations, including notable product shortages and order processing delays.

-AP Reporters Frank Bajak, Ken Ritter and Rio Yamat contributed to this report.
+Associated Press writers Frank Bajak in Boston and Ken Ritter and Rio Yamat in Las Vegas contributed to this report.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.